selym3/qtbooth/README.md

 * add better getters, constants, and clean code overall
 * clean up structure of modifiers / suppliers
 * add error handling for used webcam
+* add a way to safely switch modifiers for webcam inputs